tamarakaufler/go-calculate-for-me/README.md

 - Docker
 - Kubernetes
 - Makefile

+All code is stored and organised within a monorepo.
+Each service lives in its own directory.
+All protobuf descriptions share one directory (pb).The frontend to the calculation services (fe-service) has (gorilla) handlers and (gRPC) clients stored in their respective subdirectories (handler, client).
+Kubernetes deployment yamls are housed together in the deployment dir.

+Makefile is used for ease of development and running.

 ## Protocol buffers
 Autogenerate grpc code by running the following commands in the root derectory: